 Beaches

-From well-trodden Kalafatis to family-friendly Ornos, the best beaches in Mykonos are wide reaching and plentiful.
-There’s something for everyone: partygoers should hotfoot it to Paradise’s raucous beach clubs; snorkellers can glide among the cerulean waters of Agios Ioannis; and introverts can escape the crowds at Mirsini or Fokos.
+From well-trodden Kalafatis to family-friendly Ornos, the best beaches in Mykonos include, well, all of them.
+There’s something for everyone: partygoers should hotfoot it to Paradise’s raucous beach clubs; snorkellers can glide along the cerulean waters of Agios Ioannis; and introverts can escape the crowds at Mirsini or Fokos.

 Mykonos Town’s Outdoor Cinema

 For a break from partying, watch a film under the stars at Mykonos Town’s outdoor cinema, hidden away in a peaceful square.
-Late-night screenings – 9pm or 11pm – run throughout the summer; arrive early for dinner at the terrace restaurant in a cactus-lined garden.
+Late-night screenings – 9pm or 11pm – run throughout the summer so you can enjoy the last of the evening’s warmth whilst enjoying all kinds of cinematic entertainment.
+Arrive early for dinner at the terrace restaurant in a cactus-lined garden to make the experience even more special.

 Pelicans